johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-18-azure-container-apps-bicep-managed-certificates-custom-domains/index.md

 hide_table_of_contents: false
 ---

 Azure Container Apps support managed certificates and custom domains.
 However, deploying them with Bicep is not straightforward - although it is possible.
 It seems likely there's a bug in the implementation in Azure, but I'm not sure.
-Either way, it's possible to work around it.
+Either way, it's possible to deploy managed certificates and custom domains using Bicep.
+You just need to know how.

 I've facetiously subtitled this post "a three pipe(line) problem" because it took three Azure Pipelines to get it working.
 This is not Azure Pipelines specific though, it's just that I was using Azure Pipelines to deploy the Bicep.
 Really, this applies to any way of deploying Bicep.
+GitHub Actions, Azure CLI or whatever.

 If you're here because you've encountered the dread message: